-Play through the puzzles to find any potential problem areas for your class.
-Make sure every student has a journal.
+■Play through the puzzles to find any potential problem areas for your class. ■Make sure every student has a journal.

-• Variable - A placeholder for a piece of information that can change.
+• Variable - A label for a piece of information used in a program.

 This series is a little different than what students have done in the past.
 Now, instead of simply assigning a value to a variable and running your code, you'll need to help students see how a variable can be modified during program runtime.